pierre-24/scalapacke/docs/dev/install.md

-# Installing scaLAPACKe
+# Using and installing scaLAPACKe

-To install scaLAPACKe, you'll need two key components: an MPI library implementation and a scaLAPACK implementation.
+To use or install scaLAPACKe, you'll need two key components: an MPI library implementation and a scaLAPACK implementation.

 Popular MPI options include: